T1A0R3S2H/SahYog/README.md

 Once the development server is running, you can start using SahaYog:

-1. **Sign Up**:
+1. **Sign Up via GitHub**:
-    - Register an account and set up your profile with details about your projects and funding needs. ✍️
+    - Click the "Login with GitHub" button to authenticate using your GitHub account. ✍️

-2. **Customize Your Page**:
+2. **Customize Your Profile**:
-    - Personalize your profile page with images, descriptions, and links to your other platforms. 🖌️
+    - After logging in, access the dashboard to personalize your profile page with images, descriptions, and links to your other platforms.
+Provide your Razorpay ID and secret to receive payments. 🖌️

 3. **Share Your Profile**:
     - Share the link to your SahaYog profile with your community to start receiving support. 🌐

 4. **Manage Donations**:
     - Use the analytics dashboard to track donations and engage with your supporters. 📈

+## Functionality Overview

+### Landing Page
+- **Hero Section**: Contains two buttons, "Read More" and "Start Now".
+- **Navbar**: Initially, contains a "Login" button.

+### Authentication
+- **GitHub OAuth**: Users log in via GitHub, and upon successful authentication, three buttons appear on the navbar: "Profile", "Dashboard", and "Logout".

+### Profile Page
+- **User Profile**: Displays user details, payment options, and a leaderboard of supporters.
+- **Supporter Interaction**: Supporters can visit the profile page, enter their name, a message, and the amount they wish to pay.
+Payment is processed via Razorpay.

+### Dashboard
+- **Customization**: Users can update their name, username, email, cover picture, profile picture, Razorpay ID, and Razorpay secret.

 ## Contributing 🤝